|1||Sai Mai, Bangkok|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Phan air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Yala is currently 4.4 times the WHO annual air quality guideline value

 Good 46 US AQI

 |Saturday, Oct 8|

 Good 42 US AQI

 Interested in hourly forecast?
 Get the app